bagnaram/terraform-k8s-cluster/README.md

 The installation is mostly standard except for the optional cloud provider configuration.
 In this example, I use AWS but it can be substituted also.
 I have referenced configuration resources found in this article https://blog.scottlowe.org/2019/08/14/setting-up-aws-integrated-kubernetes-115-cluster-kubeadm/.

 1. SSH into one of the control plane nodes.
 This will be the initial bootstrap of the Kubernetes control plane.
 2. Create the following file `kubeadm.conf`.
 Replace `controlPlaneEndpoint` with the ELB DNS record output at the end of the terraform run.
+This file is read by kubeadm to provide the base configuration necessary to initially deploy a control-plane.
 ```
 apiVersion: kubeadm.k8s.io/v1beta2
 kind: ClusterConfiguration